-Software, Computing, and Data Science
+Software, Computing and Data Science

 Software and computing play a critical role in maximizing the science output of particle physics experiments.
-They are an integral component of experimental design, trigger and data acquisition, simulation, reconstruction, and data analysis.
-They also underlie simulation and design of particle accelerators.
+It is an integral component of experimental design, trigger and dataacquisition, simulation, reconstruction, and data analysis.
+It also underlies simulation and design of particle accelerators.
 The complexity, computational needs and data volumes of particle physics experiments are expected to increase dramatically in the next decade or so.
-Advances in software and computing, including AI/ML, will be key for solving the challenges associated with the data deluge and for enhancing the sensitivity of the experimental results.
+Advances in software and computing (including AI/ML) will be key for solving the challenges associated with the data deluge and also for enhancing the sensitivity of the experimental results.